MacOS 10.15 Catalina: In the Latest MacOS Update will Adobe Software Work?Janelle Orfinada

 Photoshop Elements 2020

 Adobe warned users that older versions of Photoshop in Catalina would most likely not work.
 The Adobe Photoshop Elements 2020 version and the latest are all compatible in Catalina

 Adobe Acrobat Pro & Standard 2017

 Acrobat Pro 9.5.5 is yet another 32-bit application that is not going to work in Catalina.
 Even Acrobat DC and Acrobat Reader DC have included on incompatibility issues in High Sierra because of some 32-bit components that Adobe is working to address in the future.
 There are also cases where these new versions of Acrobat in Mojave had problems with printing and creating and converting PDFs.
-Although, all Adobe Acrobat Pro 2020 & Acrobat Standard 2020 and later versions are compatible in Catalina.
+Although, Adobe Acrobat and Catalina are still compatible in many ways.

 Adobe Premiere Elements 2020

 In 2008, Premiere Pro eventually moved to 64-bit.
 That’s Premiere Pro CS4, so you’re going to use a newer version than that.
 Although, there have been some Mojave-related incompatibilities with the latest versions of Premiere Pro and other Adobe video applications, including problems with accessing the camera and microphone, and eyedropper issues that are not working properly.
-There are issues with Dark Mode that Catalina will hopefully iron out in time.
-Adobe Premiere Elements 2020 and the latest versions are all compatible in Catalina Update.
+There are issues with Dark Mode that Catalina will hopefully iron out in time. macOS Catalina and Adobe Premiere Pro and the latest versions are all compatible.

 Since Lightroom 2 launched in 2008, Lightroom 2 has been 64-bit, so it is possible that your computer upgrade will work in Catalina.